Carol Atherton – President

 Before AA Sports, Carol was a corporate event planner.
 When she helped plan her first running event, she discovered her true passion.

-“The corporate events were more successful, but the running events are more fun,” Carol says.
+“The corporate events were more profitable, but the running events are more fun,” Carol says.

-One of Carol’s first major clients was the Hood to Coast Relay in 1990, where she continues to manage the finish line today.
+One of Carol’s first major clients was the Hood to Coast Relay in 1990.
 In 1994, she purchased the Portland Triathlon Series from long-time race director, Frank Goulard.
 This consisted of 10 multi-sport events, most of which, although expanded and improved, are still around today: Hagg Lake Triathlon, Blue Lake Triathlon and Mid Summer Duathlon.

 When asked how she stays motivated after more than 20 years in the industry, Carol’s answer is simple, “we love what we do.
 I ask myself at every event if I’m still having fun and the day I say no will be the day I retire.”